 An EoB summarizes the items or services you received and how they were paid for by your Medicare Advantage or Part D plan.

 Generally speaking, an EoB shows you what your plan billed Medicare, along with Medicare’s approved payment amount.
-You’ll also see what your Medicare paid and what’s left that you’re expected to pay to your provider(s).
+You’ll also see what your Medicare insurance paid and what’s left that you’re expected to pay to your provider(s).
 Note, an EoB isn’t a bill.
-In essence, it’s like a receipt for the Medicare services and items you recently used.
+In essence, it’s like a receipt for the Medicare program services and items you recently used.
 It’s also important to recognize that an EoB is different from a Medicare Summary Notice, which is a summary of coverage usage for a three-month period in Original Medicare.

 What Information Is on an EoB?

 EoBs may look differently depending on who your plan is through, but the information provided on them is generally pretty standard.
 Your EoB should provide a brief description of your plan information, like your name and plan number.
-It should also contain a summary of the Medicare claims you made since the last EoB.
+It should also contain a summary of the Medicare insurance claims you made since the last EoB.
 This may include durable medical equipment purchases, medical services used, and prescriptions filled.

-Your Explanation of Benefits should also contain a summary of the Medicare claims you made since the last EoB.
+Your Explanation of Benefits should also contain a summary of the Medicare insurance claims you made since the last EoB.

 Each entry should include the date of the service and the amount billed.
 From there, you’ll see an overview of the billed amount that shows how much was paid by the plan, discounts, any amount paid through another source, and finally, how much you owe.
 EoBs also often include details related to individual claims, such as the claim number, the service provider, and a short description of the service.